muratk5n/thirdwave/en/README.md

 ---

 "Trump as populist bcz he does what ppl want"???
 What the hell u talking abt?
-DT was like a self-appointed king!
+DT was like a self-proclaimed king!
 He knew everything better than you!

 ---